pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 • Full-sole grip (best for reformer)

-• Toe and heel grip (adequate for mat)
+• Toe and heel grip (fine for mat)

 • Look for durable rubber dots